Cadienvan/key-value-cache/README.md

 Remember to use the `invalidateByKey` method to increase the invalidation counter, while the `delete` method will delete the item from the cache independently from the defined threshold.

 # How can I define a TTL for invalidation?

 You can pass a TTL as the fifht parameter of the `exec` and `set` methods.
 When the TTL is reached, the item is invalidated.
+Remember the TTL is lazy, so it will be evaluated only when the item is retrieved from the cache.
+As long as the item isn't requested, it will stay there.
+Future updates will provide some sort of background job to invalidate the items.

 ```js
 const cache = new KeyValueCache();